bazer/ThrowAway/README.md

     // Handle error based on errorType and errorMessage }
 ```
-The try catch (or Option.CatchFailure()) can be as many layers down in the code as you want, the exception will fall thru all the way and still contain the Failure value.
+The try catch (or `Option.CatchFailure()`) can be as many layers down in the code as you want, the exception will fall thru all the way and still contain the `Failure` value.

 ## Detailed Explanation
-"ThrowAway" introduces `Option<V>` and `Option<V, F>` structures, with `V` representing the Value type and `F` the Failure type (defaulted to string in `Option<V>`).
+**ThrowAway** introduces `Option<V>` and `Option<V, F>` structures, with `V` representing the Value type and `F` the Failure type (defaulted to string in `Option<V>`).
 This design allows methods to return either a value or a reason for failure in a type-safe manner.

 Explicit type casting of an `Option` to its value type simplifies usage, and in cases of failure, it throws a catchable exception.
 This functionality provides a blend of functional and imperative programming, allowing failures to be handled at the appropriate level in the call stack.

 ## License
-"ThrowAway" is licensed under the MIT License.
+**ThrowAway** is licensed under the MIT License.
 This permissive license allows free usage, modification, and distribution, making it suitable for both open-source and commercial applications.